Windows Troubleshooter Failed or Not Working — Complete Fix Guide (With Extra Tips)

 DISM /Online /Cleanup-Image /RestoreHealth

-This will fix deeper system image corruption that may affect Troubleshooter functionality.
+This repairs deeper system image corruption that SFC can’t handle.

 Solution 2: Reset Windows Update Components